Articles

 • Face-to-face participants when remote participants are in the minority, etc.

-This leads to situations where only a few monopolize the floor, while the more introverted, remote participants or those who prefer to express themselves in writing are left in the background.
+This leads to situations where only a few monopolize the speaking time, while the more introverted, remote participants or those who prefer to express themselves in writing, are left in the background.
 In the long run, this lack of commitment can generate a great deal of frustration.

 Steven Rogelberg: “Regardless of the context, meeting engagement is closely related to participants' ability to express themselves.
 Consider an inclusive approach that values contributions beyond the verbal, such as visual challenges or silent brainstorming.” | Klaxoon